ts-3156/records_rip/README.md

 # Records, R.I.P.

-This is a gem to let deleted records rest in peace.
+This is a gem to let deleted records rest in peace. :coffin:

 ## Getting Started